P2PSP/core/doc/README.md

 significatively the [Quality of Service (QoS)](https://en.wikipedia.org/wiki/Quality_of_service).
 However, it has interesting characteristics such as peers does not need to request (explicitly) the chunks of data from their neighbors (this type of protocolos are called *push-based protocol*), peers only send one copy of the stream regardless of the size of the overlay (we will refeer to this characteristic as the *replication factor* $R$) and finally, although the chunks are not reordered by the protocol itself and the peers form a pure pipeline system, the latency for the last peer of the chain is $N$, being $N$ the number of peers.
 In a chain, the *diameter of the overlay* $D$ equals $N$.
+The ratio $D/R$ which measures

 2. Trees.
-Tree overlays impose that peers must send so many copies of the stream (replication factor) as the degree of the tree (usually $R=2$).
-Like chains, most tree overlays are driven by push-based protocols.
-In this case, the latency is proportional to $D=\log_2(N)$.
+Tree overlays place peers into a tree structure and impose that peers must send so many copies of the stream (replication factor) as the degree of the tree (usually $R=2$).
+Like chains, most tree overlays are driven by push-based protocols aothough in this case, the latency is proportional to $D=\log_2(N)$ (notice, at the expense of sending each chunk twice than in the previous case).
+Therefore, the ratio

 3. Meshes.
-Mesh overlays are more flexible regarding the overlay topology and $R$.
-However, because chunks can follow different paths, peers need to ask to their neighbors
+Mesh overlays are more flexible regarding the topology and $R$.
+However, because chunks can follow different paths, peers need to ask to their neighbors about the their availability.
+If this happens, we say that the overlay follows a *pull-based* protocol, which obviously, produce more transmission overhead that push-based ones.

 pull-based protocols (that are less efficient in terms of bandwidth and latency than push-based ones) are usually necessary.